 How To Meet Other Travellers In Bali

 One of the best parts of travelling is forging friendships along the way.
 Bali is the perfect destination to meet like-minded travellers and make friends for life!
-If you're solo-travelling for the first time, Bali is one of the most beautiful and welcoming places to start your next adventure.
+If you're backpacking solo for the first time, Bali is one of the most beautiful and welcoming places to start your next adventure.

 There are some must-sees along the way that all travellers in Bali will want to check out.
 Ubud, Gili Trawangan (Gili T), Nusa Lembongan, and Canggu are some of the most beautiful spots to put on your checklist.
 They're also great for meeting other travellers, so you can explore the sacred monkey temple, go turtle spotting or even hike an active volcano together!
 Here are some of our top tips for meeting other travellers in Bali.

 Bali is packed with great hostels that have a vibrant social culture and/or chilled out vibes to make meeting people natural and easy.
 When you're looking for a social hostel to stay in, check the reviews!
 Look out for comments about how easy it was to meet people.
 See if there are good common areas and spaces to hang out in.
 Is there a bar on-site?
 Do they organise events?
 It doesn't have to be a 'party hostel,' if that's not your thing.
 Just look for couches, beanbags, swimming pools, and common sitting areas that indicate it's a social place, and you're guaranteed to find company.

 When travelling Bali, check in with your accommodation to see if they're organising anything for the night.
 Often hostels organise dinners, beer pong, temple visits, quiz nights... something fun is always going on!
 People usually stay in hostels specifically to meet other travellers, so go chat it up and make some new mates.